 \section{Discussion}

-In this paper, we present extensions of the dHSIC method to address the challenge of identifying joint independence in both stationary and non-stationary time-series data.
-For single realisations of stationary time-series, we employ a shifting method as a resampling technique.
-In the case of multiple realisations of either stationary or non-stationary time-series, we consider each realization as an independent sample from a multivariate probability distribution, enabling us to utilise random permutation as a resampling strategy.
-To validate our approach, we conducted experiments on diverse toy and synthetic examples, successfully recovering ground truth relationships.
-Notably, we have implemented a variety of non-stationary behaviours and show that our multi-realisation resampling strategy is able to identify dependencies irrespective of non-stationary behaviour.
-Furthermore, as illustrated by our applications to Climate data and Sustainable Development Goal data, the testing framework proposed here is applicable to many scientific areas in which either stationary or non-stationary random processes are the norm.
+In this paper, we present dHSIC tests for joint independence in both stationary and non-stationary time series data.
+For single realisations of stationary time series, we employ a random shifting method as a resampling technique.
+In the case of multiple realisations of either stationary or non-stationary time series, we consider each realisation as an independent sample from a multivariate probability distribution, enabling us to utilise random permutation as a resampling strategy.
+To validate our approach, we conducted experiments on diverse synthetic examples, successfully recovering ground truth relationships, including in the presence of a variety of non-stationary behaviours.
+As illustrated by applications to climate, Sustainable Development Goal and the MRI and Alzheimer's data, the testing framework could be applicable to diverse scientific areas in which stationary or non-stationary time series are the norm.